Fox682/Projects/Tictactoe.md

 ```

 I do like this, but I think I can do better.
 I may not be able to store a full board state all at once in less
-than 18 bits but... a snapshot of a board, doesn't tell me whos turn it is, who did what and when they did something dumb so that I could win.
+than 15 bits but... a snapshot of a board, doesn't tell me whos turn it is, who did what and when they did
+something dumb so that I could win.

 First, some rules.
 For Tic-Tac-Toe, cause those are the only ones I'm going to follow.

 #### Rules
 - First to Move is X then O, always
-- Players keep playing until a Win or the board is filled, a Cats Game (Draw or Stalemate)
 - We'll do the calculations for full games not including wins in less than 9 moves.
 - We're not counting a blank Tic-Tac-Toe board as anything to be stored
   - That would just compress into a 0, would make no sense.